O-X-L/docs/en/proxy/2_tls_interception.rst

 To make interception of such encrypted traffic possible, a `Man-in-the-Middle attack <https://en.wikipedia .org/wiki/Man-in-the-middle_attack>`_ needs to be performed.
 In that case the client will establish an encrypted connection to the middle-man and it in turn will connect to the actual target server.

 As a protection against such attacks, the TLS handshake will only be successful if the `server certificate <https://www.cloudflare.com/learning/ssl/how-does-ssl-work/>`_ is **signed by a trusted certificate-authority** and has a valid **subject alternative name** that includes its actual server/service name.
-This protection is known as :ref:`SSL/TLS verification <security_certificates_verify>`.
+This protection is known as :ref:`SSL/TLS verification <security_certs_verify>`.

 To work around this protection, the intercepting proxy needs to have access to a certificate-authority that is trusted by the client.
-Enterprises would use :ref:`an internal PKI <security_encryption>` to create such a certificate trust chain.
+Enterprises would use :ref:`an internal PKI <security_certs_pki>` to create such a certificate trust chain.

 |intercept|